Ravnur-Inc/ams-api-replacement-demo-app/docs/data-migration.md

 1. You need to know your RMS host name and be able to login to the RMS console.
 You can find how to do that using [these instructions](how-to-get-credentials.md)
 2. Your AMS storage accounts need to be registered in your RMS instance.
 Use [these instructions](custom-storage.md) to do that.

+> [!NOTE]
+>  The procedure can be time-consuming in the following cases:
+> - you have AES-encrypted or DRM-encrypted streams
+> - you do not store old AMS v2 API assets
+>
+> Contact us for a tailored approach to optimize and speed up the process.

 ## Get AMS credentials

 1. Open the Azure Portal and navigate to the AMS account that needs to be migrated.